MerginMaps/docs/src/manage/create-project/index.md

 Your new project should now be visible on the **Home** tab of the **Projects** screen
 ![Mergin Maps mobile app home projects](../../tutorials/capturing-first-data/merginmaps-mobile-new-project-listed.jpg "Mergin Maps mobile app home projects")

-## Create a project through merginmaps.com
+## Create a project through Mergin Maps dashboard
 :::warning
 The preferred way of creating a project is to use the <QGISPluginNameShort />.
 This option is for advanced users.
 :::